Kim Kelderhouse, Executive Director

 As a child she spent her summers at the family home on Lake Leelanau and moved to Leland full time in 2006.
 She became a volunteer with the Leelanau Historical Society in 2002.
 In 2007 she joined the board and became president of the society serving from 2008 – 2013.
 She served as the Executive Director from 2013 until 2020.

 Elizabeth Adams, Curatorial Assistant

 Elizabeth graduated from Northern Michigan University in 2013 with a Bachelors in Graphic Design and Marketing.
 She immediately brought her skills back to Suttons Bay, MI where she has been working and freelancing ever since.
 In the last few years she has taken a keen interest in history and nonprofit work.
 She has volunteered with Sleeping Bear Dunes National Lakeshore’s antique apple documentation, giving her the chance to experience historic North Manitou Island.
-She also took part in North Central Michigan College’s Archaeological Field School last summer.
+She also took part in North Central Michigan College’s Archaeological Field School Summer 2015.
 Most recently Elizabeth spent Summer 2017 interning with the Leelanau Historical Society.